Gh0stbasta/solutions-architect-in-progress/README.md

 - ✅ Pass the **AWS SAA certification**
 - ✅ Build and document real-world projects using **TypeScript + AWS**
 - ✅ Grow a portfolio that reflects **hands-on skills & architectural thinking**
-- ✅ Learn sustainably alongside family life and career transition

----

-## 🧠 About Me

-Hi, I'm **Stefan** — career changer, dad of three, and tech enthusiast.
-I’m currently retraining as a Software Developer and using this repo to stay focused, track my learning, and build useful things.

----

 ## 🧱 Repository Structure